 - Second Preference (2B): This refers to unmarried adult sons and daughters of permanent residents who are 21 years of age or older.

 - Third Preference: This refers to married sons and daughters of any age who are children of U.S. citizens.

 - Fourth Preference: This refers to sisters and brothers of adult U.S. citizens.

 What Happens After the Application Process is Completed?

 Once the application process is complete, your relative’s preference category will indicate how long he or she must wait to receive an immigrant visa.
 You can easily check the status of your case online.

-If your relative is located outside of the U.S., your petition will be sent to the National Visa Center which is then sent to a U.S. consulate when a visa becomes available.
+If your relative is located outside the U.S., your petition will be sent to the National Visa Center which is then sent to a U.S. consulate when a visa becomes available.
 If your relative is currently in the U.S. legally, they can choose to adjust their status for permanent residency.

 Learn More About the Family Based Green Card Process

 Applying for a family based green card can be a complex process that involves a series of steps.
 For more information about this process or to schedule an appointment to receive legal advice about immigration, reach out to Johnson and Masumi.
 Johnson and Masumi can help you navigate the immigration process and file any paperwork on your behalf.